Eli-Frontend-Projects/ViewProjects/README.md

 This repository contains my solutions to various challenges from [Frontend Mentor](https://www.frontendmentor.io/).
 Each project folder includes a `README.md` file detailing the challenge and implementation.

 ### 1. Chat App
-A real-time chat application with two versions available:
+A single-user chat application with two versions available:

 - **Fast Load (Chat Area Only)**
   A quick-loading version allowing users to directly access the chat feature.